vighu0710/LendingClubCaseStudy/README.md

 ## Acknowledgements
 Give credit here.
 - This project is done as part of Execution PG on ML & AI from upgrade with partnership with IIITB
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact